colinking/n1-unsubscribe/README.md

 1. [Install N1](https://www.nylas.com/n1)

-2. Download this repository by selecting [`Download ZIP`](https://github.com/colinking/n1-unsubscribe/archive/master.zip)

-3. Unzip and rename the downloaded folder to `n1-unsubscribe` (If you forget to change the name, you may have a missing icon)
+2. Download the most recent release from the [Releases page](https://github.com/colinking/n1-unsubscribe/releases).

-3. From the N1 menu, select `Developer > Install a Plugin Manually...`, then select the folder created in step 3 and the plugin will be installed!
+3. From the N1 menu, select `Developer > Install a Plugin Manually...`, then select the downloaded folder and the plugin will be installed.

 ### The Unsubscribe Button